 Dior’s Pre-Fall 19 Collection Was Quietly Revolutionary

-This year has seen a number of high-profile menswear changes — Virgil Abloh took over Louis Vuitton‘s menswear, Ricardo Tisci moved to Burberry, Hedi Slimane took the accent away from Celine and added its debut men’s show, and Kim Jones was announced as the new creative director for Dior.
-After a successful 7-year run at Louis Vuitton, his street savvy and eye for merging street trends into high-end seemed a perfect fit for the French label.
+This year has seen a number of high-profile menswear changes — Virgil Abloh took over Louis Vuitton‘s menswear, Ricardo Tisci moved to Burberry, Hedi Slimane took the accent away from Celine and added a men’s show, and Kim Jones was announced as the new creative director for Dior.
+After a successful 7-year run at Louis Vuitton, his eye for merging street trends into high-end designs seemed a perfect fit for the French label.
 After a highly anticipated first show for Spring/Summer 2019 — romantic suits in soft colors and lace shirts conveyed a sense of new beginnings — the label made history by announcing it would host a Pre-Fall men’s collection (the first major designer to do so) in Tokyo.

 The decision to present this inaugural collection in Japan is based on the label’s history with the country.
 Christian Dior was frequently inspired by traditional Japanese attire and incorporated various elements (wide sashes and soft, draped fits) into his own pieces.
 Jones, whose childhood was fairly nomadic, was able to echo this sentiment, integrating Japanese style cues — the final three looks of the show featured kimono-inspired jackets in leather and satin — without veering into appropriation.